juancarlucci/energy-grid/README.md

 subscription: Subscription, //_ Live book deliveries });

-Your App: In server.cjs, the schema lists Grid (a book type with id, voltage, timestamp), a dummy Query section (for Apollo), and a Subscription section (for live gridUpdate deliveries).
+In server.cjs: The schema lists Grid (a book type with id, voltage, timestamp), a Query section for static data, and a Subscription section for live gridUpdate deliveries.

-Analogy: It’s the master index card file at HQ and the publishing house, telling librarians (and couriers) what books exist (e.g., “Grid books”) and what fields they have (e.g., “voltage chapter”).
+Analogy: It’s the master index card file at HQ and the warehouse, telling librarians what books exist (e.g., “Grid books”) and their fields (e.g., “voltage chapter”).

 #### Query: The Book Request Form

-Role: A query is a specific request form a branch librarian (useQuery) submits to HQ to fetch books (data) from the storage room (cache) or external suppliers (GraphQLZero, server.cjs if it had queries).
+Role: A query is a specific request form a branch librarian (useQuery) submits to HQ to fetch books (data) from the storage room (cache) or external suppliers (server.cjs).

-In the Ecosystem: Handled by HQ’s delivery truck (HTTP link) or storage room (cache).

-Your App: In App.tsx, GET_GRID_DATA is a query:
+In App.tsx, GET_GRID_DATA is a query:

 const GET_GRID_DATA = gql`  query GetGridData {
-    posts {
-      data {
+    grid {
       id
-        title
+      voltage
+      timestamp
     }
-    }
   }`;

-It asks HQ for “posts” books from GraphQLZero, mocked as grid data.
+It asks HQ for “grid” books from server.cjs.

 Analogy: A librarian fills out a form (“I need all grid books with IDs and voltages”) and hands it to HQ, which fetches or pulls from the shelves.